 Building Information maintains and publishes a freely accessible database.
 All products with valid M1-certificate can be found in the database using the search function.

 Companies which have been granted the right of use of the M1 label may use it for marketing purposes.
 The classification label shall not be used in marketing in such a way that it refers to the company as a whole or to products which have not been granted M1 classification.

 The emission classification of building materials is a voluntary labeling system open to all manufacturers, importers and exporters of building products.
 Many developers, architects and designing engineers favour M1-certified products when selecting materials for their projects.

 The Finnish Association of Building Owners and Construction Clients RAKLI, the Finnish Association of Architects SAFA and the Finnish Association of Consulting Firms SKOL recommend their members the M1-classification system in order to promote high-quality construction.

 The M1 certification body is the Building Information Foundation RTS sr

-The Building Information Foundation RTS sr is Finland’s leading information service for the building and construction sector.
+Building Information Group is Finland’s leading information service for the building and construction sector.
 Its mission is to foster and promote good architect and engineering practices in the building sector as well as sound property management procedures.
-The Foundation is a private institution with representatives from 54 Finnish building organisations.
+The Building Information Foundation is a private institution with representatives from 54 Finnish building organisations.